 – Timing of commission payment.
 You can offer a higher split if they are willing to wait until you are paid.

 – Experience you can provide.
 For example, a residential appraiser wanting to be trained in commercial appraising.
 Or an appraiser wanting litigation training. – Production.
 Your high producers are the most profitable for your firm.
 You should offer an incentive.

 – Benefits.
 If you offer vacation, sick leave, health insurance, 401k, etc. be sure to factor that into your fee split.
-For example, 2 weeks vacation time is 2/52nds of a typical yearly billing, or 3.8%.
+For example, 2 weeks of vacation time is 2/52nds of a typical yearly billing or 3.8%.